 SCORESHEET OLD TIMERS BASEBALL: PLATOON SPLITS

 In Scoresheet Old Timers Winter Baseball, all right handed batters have the same degree of platoon adjustment, and all left-handed hitters are treated the same as all other lefties.
 NOTE: This is different than our regular season game, where a player's platoon adjustment is based on his actual 'platoon difference' from the previous two seasons.
-The statistics Scoresheet uses for the winter game does not give lefty/righty breakdowns, so we give all right-handed batters (RHB) the same 'platoon adjustment' as all other RHBs.
+But the database Scoresheet uses for the winter game does not give lefty/righty breakdowns, so we give all right-handed batters (RHB) the same 'platoon adjustment' as all other RHBs.
 Similarly, all left-handed batters (LHB) get the same platoon adjustments as all other LHBs.

 The league average for platoon adjustment used in the winter game is: